ZainE-net/network-code-samples/README.md

 This repository demonstrates how to **programmatically** interact with a Cisco IOS-XE device using either the CLI or REST.
 We will address a real-world scenario that this type of code can solve.

 ### Scenario
 Imagine you are planning for a major hardware replacement in your data center.
-It's your first time taking on such major work, but you've heard from your boss and colleagues that in the past these infrastructure changes have caused a lot of issues the next business day.
+It's your first time taking on such major work, but you've heard from your boss and colleagues that in the past these infrastructure changes have caused a lot of issues that were caught too late.

 Your boss wants to avoid any misses this time around, and asks you to look at "automation" or a "devops" solution to validate the change.
 They might sound like buzzwords - but hopefully these simple examples demonstrate the value of bringing code into a traditional network infrastructure replacement.